nyehandelab/laravel-recaptcha/README.md

         'theme'                    => 'light', // "light"|"dark"
         'size'                     => 'normal', // "normal"|"compact"
         'tabindex'                 => 0,
-        'callback'                 => null, // DO NOT SET "biscolabOnloadCallback" 'expired-callback'         => null, // DO NOT SET "biscolabOnloadCallback" 'error-callback'           => null, // DO NOT SET "biscolabOnloadCallback" ]
+        'callback'                 => null, // DO NOT SET "nyehandelOnloadCallback" 'expired-callback'         => null, // DO NOT SET "nyehandelOnloadCallback" 'error-callback'           => null, // DO NOT SET "nyehandelOnloadCallback" ]
 ];
 ```